 The study of the fine arts teaches creativity and increases our understanding of, and appreciation for, diversity.
 Participation in the arts helps us to think globally and encourages an expansion of self-identity for all students and arts practitioners.
 The arts educate our minds and our hearts so that we may think more critically, live more fully and connect more completely in relationships, in meaningful work, and in a better quality of life.

-At the University of Wisconsin-Marathon County, the arts are alive and vibrant!
+At the University of Wisconsin-Stevens Point at Wausau, the arts are alive and vibrant!

 The UWMC Art Department provides instruction in painting, design and sculpture, as well as a rich array of residencies, exhibition opportunities and exposure to master artists across the nation.

-The Lecture & Fine Arts Series brings culturally-enriching fine arts progrms to students and community members throughout the year.
+The Lecture & Fine Arts Series brings culturally-enriching fine arts programs to students and community members throughout the year.

 The UWMC Music Department offers a wide variety of music courses and opportunities to participate in vocal and instrumental performing ensembles that play jazz, classical and popular music.